trilinos/Trilinos/packages/muelu/doc/Tutorial/pages/quick_start.rst

 .. literalinclude:: output/quick_start_3.txt

-Note that the line **mpirun -np 2 MueLu_tutorial_laplace2d.exe -nx ...** is the command that is executed in the background.
+Note that the line **mpirun -np 2 MueLu_TutorialDriver.exe --matrixType=Laplace2D -nx ...** is the command that is executed in the background.
 The default is 2 processors used.
 After pressing a key we are ready for a first analysis as it is stated by the green letters **Results up to date!**

 .. literalinclude:: output/quick_start_4.txt